Archdiocese of Seattle: Sex abuse

 In May 1988, Paul Conn from Queen of Angels Parish in Port Angeles pleaded guilty to molesting six altar boys at the church.
-He was convicted and sentenced to four years in prison.
+The priest was convicted and sentenced to four years in prison.
 Immediately removed from ministry after his arrest, Conn was laicized in 2005.
-In a letter read at mass in June 1988, Archbishop Hunthausen revealed the archdiocese had received allegations against McGreal for the previous 20 years and that he had been under treatment for the last ten years.
+In a letter read at mass in June 1988, Archbishop Hunthausen revealed the archdiocese had received allegations against McGreal for the previous 20 years and that he had been under treatment for the last ten.
 McGreal victimized at least 40 children.
-He was laicized in 2005.

 The archdiocese in 2006 settled for over $1 million a lawsuit brought by two brothers who claimed to have been sexually molested by James Cornelius during the 1970s.
-Cornelius had been removed from public ministry in 2002 after the brothers made their accusations to the archdiocese.
+Cornelius had been removed from public ministry in 2002 after the brothers made their accusations.
 Once the allegations became public, ten more individuals made allegations against Cornelius to the archdiocese.
 Cornelius was laicized in 2004.

 In 2016, the archdiocese released a list of 77 priests, nuns and religious men with credible accusations of sexual abuse of minors.
 The archdiocese in 2018 paid a $7 million settlement to six men who had accused six priests, including Conn and McGreal, of sexually abusing them when they were minors during the 1970s and 1980s.

 By August 2022, the archdiocese had settled five sexual abuse lawsuits over the previous six months.
 The total settlement amount was approximately $2.3 million for all five plaintiffs.
 One female plaintiff was abused by a school employee around 1980.
 One plaintiff was a victim of Conn, another was victimized during the 1970s by David Pearson, a volunteer at St. Joseph Parish in Issaquah.

-In May 2024, Attorney General Bob Ferguson of Washington State sued the archdiocese.
-Ferguson's contention was that the archdiocese had refused to cooperate in the state investigation into the use of charitable funds to cover up allegations of sexual abuse by clerics.
-Archbishop Paul Etienne responded by denying the allegation of non-cooperation.
-He spoke of the archdiocese's success in safeguarding against child sex abuse since the scandals of the 2000s and expressed a commitment to helping victims heal and abusers be held accountable.